motion/orbit/notes/demo.md

 # Orbit - Augmented OS

-Our digital lives are in need of an upgrade.
-And the only way to do it is to break out of the box.
-Today, everything we do lives in two boxes:
+Give your operating system the upgrade it deserves.

+Today, our computers live between two boxes:

 - Your content lives in many boxes, in the hands of many SaaS companies
 - Your browser and OS keeps every app within their own box, never able to interact